-- 6. Weapons exceeding 7.5 feet (2.286 m) shall not be used for cutting or smashing and shall be used for thrusting only. - 7.
-Total weapon length shall not exceed 9 feet (2.75 m). - D. Fiberglass Spears - 1.
-Fiberglass spears shall not have a cutting or smashing head. - Fiberglass spears shall be constructed with pultruded fiberglass shafts with an outside diameter of no less than 1.25 inch (31.8 mm) and no greater than 1 5/16 inch (33.38 mm).
+D. Fiberglass Spears

+- 1. Fiberglass spears shall not have a cutting or smashing head. - Fiberglass spears shall be constructed with pultruded fiberglass shafts with an outside diameter of no less than 1.25 inches (31.8 mm) and no greater than 1 5/8 inch (33.38mm).
 Minimum manufacturer specified wall thickness shall be .125 (that is, 1/8) inch (3.2 mm) and the minimum measurable wall thickness shall be 3/32 inch (2.38 mm). - 3.
 The end of the shaft which will have the thrusting tip attached must be covered with a schedule-40 PVC cap with an interior diameter the same as the outside diameter of the shaft (1.25 inches or 31.8 mm).
-The thrusting tip will then be attached over this cap. - 4.
-All fiberglass spears must have a thrusting tip that is a minimum of 2 inches (50.8 mm) in diameter/ cross-section and have 2 inches (50.8 mm) of resilient material in front of the PVC end cap, thereby providing progressively resistant give without allowing contact with the PVC end cap. - 5.
-2" Rubber thrusting tips on fiberglass spears are banned. - 6.
-Shafts may be spliced using a fiberglass rod or tube with a sidewall of .125 inch (3.2 mm) of the same or equivalent material, having an outside diameter of 1 inch (25.4 mm) and a length of 8-12 inches (203-304 mm).
-Only two splices will be allowed per spear shaft.
-Each end to be spliced shall be cut square and clean of cracks or frayed fibers.
+The thrusting tip will then be attached over this cap.

+4. All fiberglass spears must have a thrusting tip that is a minimum of 2 inches (50.8 AC 2月 6月m前分前包iameter/2605年夏日的命句命句句句句句的句子之前的句子。 front of the PVC end cap, thereby providing progressively resistant give without allowing contact with the PVC end cap.

+- 5. Shafts may be spliced using a fiberglass rod or tube with a sidewall of .125 inch (3.2 mm) of the same or equivalent material, having an outside diameter of 1 inch (25.4 mm) and a length of 8 12 inches (203 304 mm).
+Only two splices will be allowed per spear shaft!
+Each end to be spliced shall be cut square and clean of cracks or fraybe fibels.
 The rod shall extend at least 4 inches (101.6 mm) into each spliced end.
 One or both of these two methods shall secure the splice: - a.
-Epoxying both ends of the fiberglass rod before insertion. - b.
-Epoxying one end of the fiberglass rod before insertion and thoroughly taping the splice over with fiber tape. - 7.
-The butt end of the shaft shall be smooth and free of cracks or frayed fibers.
-The butt shall be taped over or otherwise sealed.
-If a weapon is completely taped, a marshal may require that one section be untaped enough to determine that pultruded fiberglass has been used in the construction of the shaft. - 8.
-Total spear length shall not exceed 9 feet (2.75 m). - E. Throwing Weapons be 1 inch (25.4 mm) inner diameter Siloflex (1.25 inch [31.8mm] outer diameter) and the inner layer shall be 0.75 inch (19.1 mm) inner diameter Siloflex.
-All Siloflex used for throwing weapons must have a pressure rating of 160 PSI or greater.
-If Siloflex is used, both ends of the shaft shall be covered with either a schedule-40 PVC cap with an interior diameter the same as the outside diameter of the shaft (1.25 inches [31.8 mm]), or with a rubber stopper or equivalent means to prevent the tubing from penetrating the thrusting tip(s), fastened securely in place by tape and/or glue.

-These weapons may be used for striking and may also be thrown in melee scenarios where thrown weapons are allowed.
-Examples are thrust-and-throw javelins, axes, knives, etc.

-1. Shafts shall be constructed of rattan not less than 1.25 inch (31.8 mm) in diameter along its entire length or of two layers of Siloflex or equivalent.
-The outer layer shall
+Shafts Epoxying both ends of the fiberglass rod before insertion. - b.
+Epoxying one end of the fiberglass rod before insertion and thoroughly taping the splice over with fiber tape.

+The deputteen the shaft shall be smooth and free of cracks or frayed fibers.
+The butt standing approximate of cracks or frayed lors.
+The butt standing approximate of cracks or frayed lors.
+If a weapon is completely taped, app ver ztapd